lee-hodg/singularity/README.md

 # Theme development guide #

-## Editing the template used by fields_for tag (e.g. in form for blog comment) ##

-Copy the file mezzanine.core.templates.includes.form_fields.html to your theme.templates.includes dir.

-Now edit it as you would like.
+## Form templates ##

+The `fields_for` templatag is a nice way to standardize the layout of various forms appearing on your site (and associated field errors), for example contact forms (although in this theme I don't actually use it on contact form), blog post comments and replies to comments.
+You can edit the template that this tag renders to by copying the file `mezzanine.core.templates.includes.form_fields.html` to your `theme.templates.includes` dir, and editing the HTML as you like.

-# Editing blog comments themselves
+## Editing comments (for blog or otherwise)

-Copy the file mezzanine.generic.templates.generic.includes.comment.html or comments.html (similar for rating or style disqus.html too)
+Copy the file `mezzanine.generic.templates.generic.includes.comment.html` and `comments.html` (similar for `rating.html` or style `disqus.html` too), then edit as you like.
+See my blog post series on Mezzanine comment and how they work recursively for more.

-Proceed to edit.

-# South migrations for theme

-Weirdly theme ended up with two initial migrations  `0001_initial` and `0007_initial`, we need to fake the latter.
-This can be achieved by manual migrations upto and including six, e.g.

-    python manage.py migrate theme 0001
-    python manage.py migrate theme 0002
-    .
-    .
-    .

-then faking seven:

-    python manage.py migrate theme 0007 --fake

-followed by the rest:

-    python manage.py migrate theme
-# Easiest way to get content from the server to local
+## Easiest way to get content from the server to local

 Just copy the `/srv/databases/` logicon db to the local folder on laptop as `dev.db`, also grab the media uploads from `/srv/www/logicon/media/uploads` as a tar ball, and put them in the local media dir.

-Remember `DEBUG=True` needed for the local runserver to serve static content too.
+Remember that `DEBUG=True` is needed for the local runserver to serve static content too.
 The static content itself should be in the git repo, and we just need a `collectstatic` to be ran.

 # urls